lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Assembly_using_SPADES.md

 ###Using SPADES

 Spades can be used with paired end data only, or with paired end and mate pair data.
-The `--careful`flag is used to reduce the number of mismatches and short indels.
-For each read file, a flag is used to indicate whether it is from a paired end (`--pe`) or mate (`--mp`) pair dataset, followed by a number for the dataset, and a number for read1 or read2, for example: `--pe1-1` and `--pe1-2`.
+The `--careful` flag is used to reduce the number of mismatches and short indels.
+For each read file, a flag is used to indicate whether it is from a paired end (`--pe`) or mate (`--mp`) pair dataset, followed by a number for the dataset, and a number for read1 or read2.
+For example: `--pe1-1` and `--pe1-2` indicate pared end data set 1, read1 and read2, respectively.
 Other parameters:

-* `-t` number of threads to use for calculations
+* `-t` number of threads (CPUs) to use for calculations
-* `-k` k-mers to use (room for experimenting!)
+* `-k` k-mers to use (this gives room for experimenting!)
 * `-o` name of the output folder

 ####Paired end reads only

-First, create a new folder called `/home/<your_username>/assembly/spades` and `cd`into it.
+First, create a new folder called `/home/<your_username>/assembly/spades` and `cd` into it.
-The, run SPADES:
+Then, run SPADES:

 ```
 spades.py -t 2 -k 21,33,55,77 --careful \